cortexproject/cortex/docs/operations/blocks-storage.md

   # CLI flag: -experimental.tsdb.head-compaction-concurrency
   [head_compaction_concurrency: <int> | default = 5]

+  # If TSDB head is idle for this duration, it is compacted.
+0 means disabled.
+  # CLI flag: -experimental.tsdb.head-compaction-idle-timeout
+  [head_compaction_idle_timeout: <duration> | default = 1h]

   # The number of shards of series to use in TSDB (must be a power of 2).
   # Reducing this will decrease memory footprint, but can negatively impact
   # performance.